Reynardisham/Reynardisham/draft/ideas.md

 *   Consider a dedicated section for "Lore & World-Building" to house detailed information about the mythical creatures, history, and geography of Reynardisham.
 *   Explore the possibility of integrating interactive maps or visual aids within the documentation to showcase the diverse regions and key locations of Reynardisham.

+Consider adding a `CHANGELOG.md` file for better version tracking.

+Explore integrating a CI/CD pipeline for automated testing and deployment.